 It’s impossible to stick to a 9-5 schedule when you watch your baby and work at the same time.
 Babies are unpredictable.
 They don’t always take their nap when you thought they would, and some days they need more attention or connection than others.
 Learn to look for the pockets of time throughout the day or evening when you can make up work so you can sing them their favorite song or help them learn how to roll over on their timing.

 7. Be kind to yourself

 What you are doing is not easy.
 Don’t give in to the temptation to compare your productivity to other people’s.
-You’re basically juggling two full-time jobs.
+You’re doing two jobs at once.
 Cut yourself some slack!